caravancoop/sfm/README.md

 for an existing country.

 The import has two pieces:
-1. The script to download data from Google Drive exists as a management command within the `sfm_pc` directory of this project called `download_country_data`.
-This command downloads the data from Google and saves it locally.
+1. The `download_country_data` management command downloads data from Google Drive.
+It exists within the `sfm_pc` directory of this project.
+The command downloads the data from Google and saves it locally.
 As of February 2021, spreadsheets to be imported must follow this format: https://docs.google.com/spreadsheets/d/1-U_pVNDWFIlG8jLZLVujmV_FZ0H4IsbtfCeRiM8HeNQ/edit?usp=sharing
 2. The `import_country_data` management command uses the local files to import the data to the database.